Beijia-D/LangChain-Research/README.md

 pip install -r requirements.txt
 ```

-3. Navigate to the `prompt-template-demo` directory.
+3. Navigate to the `prompt-template-demo` or `retrieval-demo` directory.

 4. Run the `app.py` file using the following command: